shriyansh-02/Thrift-Shop/README.md

 # ⚛️ Thrift Shop
 Welcome to the Thrift Shop Web Application!
-This web application is designed to provide a platform for users to buy and sell second-hand items easily.
+This web application is designed to provide a platform for users to buy and sell premium second-hand items easily.

 ## Features